 The QoL team has just started to collaborate on the following projects: 2021: The coQoL@hip2neck Study Protocol Design 2021: QoL@GVA: Bien Vivre Dans Nos Territoires Genevoises 2021-2023: European H2020 MSC Fellowship “Onto-mQoL: Extensions of Temporal Representations for Ontology-based and Holistic Reasoning in the Mobile Quality of Life Domain” 2021-2024: AGE-INT – Switzerland’s International Expertise for […]

 24-26 March 2021, 25th Congress of the European Association of Hospital Pharmacists (EAHP 2021), Hospital Pharmacy 5.0 – the future of patient care.
 Talk given by Prof. Wac is titled “Treated by computers? – A futuristic perspective of healthcare”.
 The conference has been postponed from 2020 due to the COVID-19 outbreak.

-We are looking for BOOK chapter contributors “Quantifying Quality Of Life: Incorporating Daily Life into Medicine“.
+We are completing with a slight delay editing the book “Quantifying Quality Of Life: Incorporating Daily Life into Medicine“.
 The book will be published under Open Access.
-Please contact us if interested !
+Please contact us if you are interested in getting a copy of the book, once published.
 More details also here.

 28 August 2020, 9-11h, Battelle A, PhD Defence of Allan Berrocal titled: “Peer-ceived Momentary Assessment: Empirical Examination Of A Peer Supported Sensing Method To Augment Personal Sensing In Human Computer Interaction”.
 PhD Candidate Allan Berrocal Thesis Title “Peer-ceived Momentary Assessment: Empirical Examination Of A Peer Supported Sensing Method To Augment Personal Sensing In Human Computer […]